 Parts Check Against the Manual

-• Cross-references each part ID with the manual.
+- Cross-checks each part ID against the manual.

-• Checks that labels on the parts match diagrams.
+- Confirms that labels on the parts match the diagrams.

-• Notes any mismatch between quantities and list counts.
+- Notes any mismatch between listed quantities and what actually arrived.

-If we find a clear shortage, we flag it.
-Under those circumstances, we usually stop assembly and treat the sofa as incomplete out of the box.
-A sofa does not earn a high assembly score if the buyer must chase replacement hardware before the frame even stands.
+If we find a clear shortage, we flag it immediately.
+In many cases, we stop the build and mark the sofa as incomplete out of the box.
+A product does not earn a high assembly score if the buyer has to chase replacement hardware before the frame is even standing.

 Hardware Quality and Sorting